rd2/tbd/pages/subs.md

 ![OpenStudio Entrance](../assets/images/os_entrance.png "OpenStudio Entrance")

-- Unless modelling a _tubular daylighting device_ ([TDD](https://bigladdersoftware.com/epx/docs/23-1/input-output-reference/group-daylighting.html#daylightingdevicetubular "Tubular Daylighting Device")), a fenestrated surface must _align_ with its _base_ surface, i.e. they both must share the same 3D plane equation and the _subsurface_ must _fit_ within _base_ surface boundaries.
+- Unless modelling a _tubular daylighting device_ ([TDD](https://bigladdersoftware.com/epx/docs/23-2/input-output-reference/group-daylighting.html#daylightingdevicetubular "Tubular Daylighting Device")), a fenestrated surface must _align_ with its _base_ surface, i.e. they both must share the same 3D plane and the _subsurface_ must _fit_ within _base_ surface boundaries.

 - TBD tags fenestration perimeter edges (shared with its _base_ surface) as either "__head__", "__sill__" or "__jamb__" (depending on the situation, the door "sill" edge may later be overridden as a "grade" or "rimjoist" edge).